denten-books/plain-text/5-chapter.md

 that cannot be reduced to private mental life: social epistemology.
 Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized, although still somewhat private (individual), forms of mental persistence.
-This chapter can be taken as an extended footnote to these lines, articulating a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I have been calling the state of "media being".
+This chapter can be taken as an extended footnote on James and Peirce, particularly on the passages that intersect with Beckett's radio drama.
+All three of these writers articulate a philosophy of media being, which although not formalized, contains, in my attempt to consolidate it, a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media.

 The first of these propositions distinguishes a range of media structures that serve to externalize and to preserve private mental states.
-The second sees such structures as forms of extended cognition, where cognition should be understood not in its metaphorical sense, but as palpable, real-world activity, susceptible to the contingencies of time and place.
+The second sees such structures as forms of extended cognition, where cognition is understood not in its metaphorical sense, but as palpable, real-world activity, susceptible to the contingencies of time and place.
 The third, takes such material extensions of self to constitute a specialized form of literature, which, by contrast to other forms of communication, takes the self both as subject and object (sender and recipient, author and reader, playwright and audience) of transmission.
 Finally, and this is a matter of speculative thought, the idea of media being implies a pragmatic (ethical, political) stance towards cognitive extensions, treating them with the same care and concern we display towards conventional (mind and brain) cognition proper.
-That is to say that if we accept the premises of media being (and extended cognition more broadly), we must afford them the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or contemplative introspection.
-Fundamentally, as I will argue after Sartre, in order to be understood such externalized cognitive structures must at least remain visible to the whatever agent seeking to gain understanding.
+That is to say that if we accept the premises of extended cognition broadly, we must afford the platforms of media being the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or contemplative introspection.
+At the very least, if James is right about the psychological importance of the material self, then seemingly mundane tasks like organizing one's bookshelves or backing up one's documents, take on an urgent intellectual importance.
+More than that, I am compelled to view the material contexts of media being beyond the discussion about preservation.
+Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, exist in the realm of ethics and aesthetics.
+If they are, as James and others suggest, a part of the mind, they properly participate in mental constructions like "clarity of thought," or "free thought" and "mind control."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After